img

 Try Viagra alternatives

-Once swallowed, the active ingredient (sildenafil citrate) in Viagra takes 30-60 minutes to reach suitable levels in your blood and lasts about eight hours.
+Once swallowed, the active ingredient (sildenafil citrate) in Viagra takes 30-60 minutes to reach suitable levels and take effect.
+It can then last up to eight hours.
 If you're turned off by the need to take a tablet just before sex, you could try other alternatives, such as Cialis (brand name for the active ingredient, tadalafil), which can be taken daily.
-It lasts much longer in the body and allows for more freedom to act on impulse, which is really important to some.
+It can last up to 36 hours, which allows for less planning and more spontaneity.

 Eat and drink smart before you start

-Wining and dining a sexual partner into bed won't do you any favours if you're using Viagra or any other ED medicine containing sildenafil.
-Having a substantial meal in your stomach reduces the absorption of the drug in the body.
-Plus your gut is then focused on digesting food and blood flow is diverted away from the penis.
+A romantic dinner won't do you any favours if you're using Viagra or sildenafil.
+Having a substantial meal in your stomach reduces the absorption of the drug and both weaknens and delays the effect.
+Also, when your gut is focused on digestion, blood flow is diverted away from the penis.

-Eat lightly, to allow Viagra to be absorbed in the body and start working quicker, as well as enable you to sustain vital energy level during sex.
+Eat lightly or not at all, to allow Viagra to be absorbed into the body and start working quicker.

 Lifestyle Therapy